What do we mean by age friendly?

-Clarence City Council joined the World Health Organisation (WHO) Global Network of Age-friendly Cities and Communities in 2014.
-The aged friendly title recognises council’s work to involve and cater to older residents and to be more inclusive to people of all ages.
+In 2014 we joined the World Health Organisation (WHO) Global Network of Age-friendly Cities and Communities.
+This title recognises the work we do to involve and cater to older residents and to be more inclusive to people of all ages.

 - A place that enables people of all ages to actively participate in community activities.